levipereira/yolo_e2e/README.md

 # yolo_e2e
 Implementation of End-to-End YOLO Models for TensorRT

-## ⚠️ Important Notice: This project is currently under construction. ⚠️
+This repository supports segmentation and detection models from the YOLO series - YOLO11, YOLOv10, YOLOv9, YOLOv8, and YOLOv7.

-This repository supports segmentation and detection models from the YOLO series - YOLOv10, YOLOv9, YOLOv8, and YOLOv7.
+Use the repository https://github.com/levipereira/ultralytics specifically for exporting the YOLOv11, YOLOv10, and YOLOv8 models.

 All YOLO series models are implemented with End2End Deep Learning, incorporating three key features: